t5r7/advent-of-code/README.md

-# Advent of Code 2022 Solutions
+# Advent of Code Solutions

-Contains my solutions for the [Advent of Code 2022](https://adventofcode.com/2022) challenges.
+Contains my solutions for the [Advent of Code](https://adventofcode.com) challenges.

 They won't be efficient or beautiful but hopefully they will at least work :)